ilastik/ilastik4ij/README.md

 Found at `Plugins -> ilastik -> Export HDF5`.

 If you want to save the currently opened image to a HDF5 file that can be immediately opened in ilastik, use this export option.
-Additionally to the location where the file should be saved, you will be asked how much the dataset should be compressed.
+Additionally to the location where the file should be saved, you could specify the output data set name as well as how much the dataset should be compressed.
 Use `0` for raw data because it doesn't compress well, but `9` for segmentations etc, where many pixel values are equal.
-See also the tooltip when you hover over `Compression Level`.

 ![ImageJ Menu](./doc/screenshots/IJ-Export.png)